boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Show Legend

-A Legend is a text used to describe the data plotted.
-This allows you to toggle the visibility of legend in chart and also change the legend text position (selecting through combo box).
+A legend is a text used to describe the data plotted.
+This allows you to toggle the visibility of the legend in the chart and also change the legend text position (selected through a combo box).

 ![Show Legend](/static/assets/visualizing-data/visualization-widgets/images/line-chart/show-legend.png)

-Enabling this option of **Custom Legend Text** will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in chart.
+Enabling the option of **Custom Legend Text** will allow you to define custom text (through the text area) to display for each legend series (selected through the combo box) in the chart.

-> **NOTE:** single series is available in chart, legend doesn’t visible.
+> **NOTE:** If only a single series is available in the chart, the legend is not visible.

 #### Legend Interactivity